Saturday 14th May 2022

 *Entries must be emailed to our show sec by 10pm Wednesday 11th May*

 £2.00 per rat per section (non members)

 Dual entries now accepted.
 Rats can go in Pets and Varieties please note that an entry fee needs to be paid per section entered into.

-This means you can show a single rat in both pets and varieties.
 You do have to pay for each entry in each class.

 **Can we please ask that no other animals (Assistant dogs excluded) are brought to the show apart from rats entered in to the show or shoulder rats .**

 Demented Squirrel Gifts